PacktPublishing/Building-Modern-Data-Applications-Using-Databricks-Lakehouse/README.md

 * Automate continuous data pipeline deployment by integrating Git with build tools such as Terraform and Databricks Asset Bundles

 If you feel this book is for you, get your [copy](https://www.amazon.com/Building-Modern-Applications-Databricks-Lakehouse/dp/1801073236/ref=tmm_pap_swatch_0?_encoding=UTF8&dib_tag=se&dib=eyJ2IjoiMSJ9.lgIecM0Ee0JST_roP0tVisdsDureV0zEHPilTJWeN50.92-jnQE1HVeLCm04AGkW20I1lWkPIHEdggtpMma0_oM&qid=1729572915&sr=8-1) today!

+## Disclaimer: Educational Purposes Only
+This book and the associated code are intended solely for educational purposes.
+The examples and pipelines demonstrated are not to be used in production environments without obtaining the necessary licenses from Databricks, Inc., and signing a Master Cloud Services Agreement (MCSA) with Databricks for production use of Databricks Services, including the 'dbldatagen' library.
+Refer to the license here: [License](https://github.com/databrickslabs/dbldatagen/blob/master/LICENSE).
 <a href="https://www.packtpub.com/?utm_source=github&utm_medium=banner&utm_campaign=GitHubBanner"><img src="https://raw.githubusercontent.com/PacktPublishing/GitHub/master/GitHub.png"
 alt="https://www.packtpub.com/" border="5" /></a>
 ## Instructions and Navigations